No products in the cart.

 The rainwater tank is fitted as standard with a BSP outlet.
-For commercial installations modifications including liquid level sensor assemblies, fill pipes, inlets, outlets or PN16 flanges are available to connect to existing process pipework.
+For commercial installations modifications including liquid level sensor assemblies, fill pipes, inlets, outlets \or PN16 flanges are required to connecting to existing process pipework.

 Do I need a leaf filter for my rainwater tank?

-Rainwater filters are important to make the water used in any rainwater harvesting system.
-These are used to filter debris from the rainwater as it flows from the collection roof before it enters the storage tank.
-Calmed inlets are used as part of the filter system.
-The water runs down through a pipe to the bottom of the tank.
+Rainwater filters are important to make the water used in any rainwater harvesting system and are used to filter debris from the rainwater as it flows from the collection roof before it enters the storage tank.
+Calmed inlets are used as part of the filter system as the water runs down to the bottom of the tank and fills the tank through the calmed inlet at the bottom of the tank.

 Delivery of Your Rainwater Tank